 Click on a question to reveal the answer.

 About July 1, the Election Committee will announce the beginning of the voting period, and where to obtain your voting password.
-Your password will enable you to vote on every position for which you are eligible to vote.
+Your voter password will enable you to vote for every position for which you are eligible to vote.
 All members are eligible to vote for the National Coordinator and RAL.

 NENC - Northeast North Central Region: